 How to create a floorplan for a new kitchen design

 Start by creating a floor plan.
 Map out your kitchen’s shape and mark the major areas where things like your windows, doors, and anything you are not planning on moving are located (e.g. a boiler or sink).
-Be sure to include whether doors open inwards or outwards as this form part of your design.
+Be sure to include whether doors open inwards or outwards as this will form part of your design.

 Use a measuring tape to measure the room’s width and length and get your floor layout.
-Then measures the wall height, windows, door spaces etc. Be sure to measure the widths of windows and doors from the outside of the frames.
+Then measure the wall height, windows, door spaces etc. Be sure to measure the widths of windows and doors from the outside of the frames.

 You can use our kitchen planner to help map out your floor plan.